 3. While Using Social Media

 LinkedIn is a key player here; you can use the platform to learn about companies, make connections with other professionals, and get your profile (which, on LI acts as a resume) in front of many people.
-By joining groups in your industry you’re often one of the first to know about new job opportunities.
+By joining groups in your industry, you’re often one of the first to know about new job opportunities.
 But the best part about LinkedIn?
-You can connect directly to HR reps and headhunters, skipping the black hole system and getting solid info from important people.
+You can connect directly to HR reps and headhunters, skipping the black hole system and getting reliable info from essential people.